Pinterest, Quora, LinkedIn should be among the tools to take your business to next level

 8Getting coverage in top tier industry publications like TechCrunch, Mashable or the Huffington Post are hugely important in building credibility for your startup among fellow entrepreneurs, investors and influencers.

 All these social media tools will help you in creating the positive brand awareness and buzz that your startup needs to keep your brand in users’ top of mind.
 Remember that it takes time to build your social media influence.
 Rome wasn’t built in a day and neither is a social network community.
-Take your time, engage, work wisely and you’ll reap the rewards.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+Take your time, engage, work wisely and you’ll reap the rewards.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.